-- □ When dumping the black and gray holding tanks and the drain pipes. - $\ \square$ When fresh water tank and supply lines are empty or being drained for storage. - ☐ When the recreation vehicle is connected to city sewer and the gate valves are open. - When ambient temperatures rise and remain above freezing.
+- □ When there is NO liquid present (tanks are empty). - □ When dumping the black and gray holding tanks and the drain pipes. - When fresh water tank and supply lines are empty or being drained for storage. - □ When the recreation vehicle is connected to city sewer and the gate valves are open. - □ When ambient temperatures rise and remain above freezing.